 Safeguarding Code of Conduct

-All EDF representatives are required to understand their responsibility to keep adults and children safe, and to sign and abide by the EDF SafegaurdingSafeguarding Code of Conduct (Annex 1), which lists acceptable and unacceptable behaviour, primarily designed to safeguard others.
+All EDF representatives are required to understand their responsibility to keep adults and children safe, and to sign and abide by the EDF Safeguarding Code of Conduct (Annex 1), which lists acceptable and unacceptable behaviour, primarily designed to safeguard others.
 It also serves to guard the name and reputation of EDF and its representatives from false accusations.
 All staff are responsible for encouraging and promoting the implementation of the Safeguarding Code of Conduct.

 The adherence to this code is mandatory for all EDF representatives.
 Any violation of the Safeguarding Code of Conduct will result in disciplinary procedures in addition to any relevant legal action.
 To give maximum protection to beneficiaries, the organisation and staff, the Safeguarding Code of Conduct is to be applied both within and outside of working hours.